UK prepares forex fines for six banks on Wednesday - sources

 The British regulator could fine one bank between 300 million and 400 million pounds, and the other five are expected to be fined 200-300 million, one of the sources said.

 The six banks all set aside money for potential settlements of forex investigations in their third quarter results, signalling part of the process was near to a conclusion.
-The six banks and Bank of America (BAC.N), Deutsche Bank (DBKGn.DE) and Credit Suisse CSGN.VX have set aside about $7 billion for legal provisions.
+The six banks and Bank of America, Deutsche Bank and Credit Suisse have set aside about $7 billion for legal provisions.

 HSBC this week specifically set aside $378 million for a potential settlement with the UK watchdog.